dagger/dagger/docs/v0.3/sdk/cue/guides/concepts/1205-container-images.md

 ```

-Because this build configuration is pure CUE, it can leverage the full power of Dagger's composition model.
+Because this build configuration is pure CUE, it can leverage the full power of the Dagger Engine's composition model.

 ## Automation

 Building images in CUE gives you greater flexibility.
-For example, you can automate building multiple versions of an image, and deploy, all in Dagger:
+For example, you can automate building multiple versions of an image, and deploy, all using the Dagger Engine:

 ```cue file=../../tests/guides/container-images/template/dagger.cue